herraa1/msx-joydolphin-v2/README.md

 * B button, as Trigger 2

 Those elements' status are processed by the msx-joydolphin firmware and transformed into MSX general purpose I/O port's signals on the fly.

-The firmware uses Arduino Nano's sleep capabilities to reduce power consumption when a wired controller is used.

 ## [Enclosure](enclosure/)